Paw Problems: 8 Common Lumps on Dog Paws [16 Pictures]

 These lumps can ulcerate, bleed, or cause the neighboring tissue to die.
 Dogs may also have a swollen toe, limp, or lick their foot.

 Pictured below is a melanoma on a dog’s leg.
-Melanomas can occur anywhere in the skin and are the second most common tumor associated with the toes in dogs.
+Melanomas can occur anywhere in the skin and are the second most common tumor associated with toes in dogs.

 melanoma on a dog's leg